-On June 21, 2018, Zion received a subpoena to produce documents from the Fort Worth office of the Securities and Exchange Commission ("SEC"), informing the Company of the existence of a non-public, fact-finding inquiry into the Company.
-Zion, an SEC-reporting company with audited financial statements in the US and Israel for over a decade, is fully cooperating with this investigation.
-Until receipt of the subpoena on June 21, 2018, Zion had no previous communication with the SEC on this issue and was unaware of this investigation.
+As previously disclosed by the Company, on June 21, 2018, Zion received a subpoena to produce documents from the Fort Worth office of the SEC informing the Company of the existence of a non-public, fact-finding inquiry into the Company.
+Prior to the receipt of the subpoena on June 21, 2018, Zion had no previous communication with the SEC on this issue and was unaware of this investigation.
 The SEC stated that "the investigation and the subpoena do not mean that we have concluded that [Zion] or anyone else has violated the law."
+To date, Zion has furnished all required documents to the SEC in response to the subpoena and will continue to fully cooperate with the investigation.